sachinkagarwal/hootie/README.md

 vagrant up
 ```

-This will setup a single Vagrant VM with Hootie and a nfs kernel server.
+This will setup a single Vagrant VM with Hootie and a nfs kernel server at 192.168.50.2 (private address space).

+ * Log into the Vagrant VM (vagrant ssh)
+ * Create a root-path directory that will be the base directory on which subdirectories will be created and exported.
+ * On the host machine, open a browser and log into the the django admin website at http://192.168.50.2:8080/admin (User, password: admin,admin) to add a NFS server via the GUI (simply specify its IP addres 192.168.50.2).
+Next, add a "rootpath", specifying the directory created above and with 192.168.50.2 as the containing NFS server; also specify the "capacity" of this rootpath.

-Then, assuming the vagrant VM has an IP 1.2.3.4, you can skip to the usage section below (replace localhost with 1.2.3.4, port 8080).
+Then you can skip to the usage section below (replace localhost with 192.168.50.2, port 8080).
-You can log into the Django admin interface at http://1.2.3.4:8080/admin (User, password: admin,admin)

 # Detailed Installation Instructions